nrwl/nx/docs/shared/recipes/running-tasks/root-level-scripts.md

 # Run Root-Level NPM Scripts with Nx

-There are often tasks in a codebase that apply to the whole codebase rather than a single project.
-With version 15.3.0 of Nx, you can run npm scripts directly from the root `package.json`.

 {% youtube
 src="https://www.youtube.com/embed/PRURABLaS8s"
 title="Run root-level NPM scripts with Nx"
 /%}

-## Example
+There are often tasks in a codebase that apply to the whole codebase rather than a single project.
+Starting with version 15.3.0 of Nx, you can run npm scripts directly from the root `package.json`.

 Let's say your root `package.json` looks like this: